aditya-sharma1409/Lane_Detection/README.md

 This methodology ensures robust and accurate lane detection, contributing to the safety and efficiency of ADAS and autonomous vehicle systems.

 # Future Scope
+This project currently relies on traditional image processing techniques and hard-coded mask details based on camera position, which may not yield accurate results across diverse input videos.
+The current implementation lacks adaptability to varying conditions such as different road environments, lighting, and camera angles.
+To address these limitations, the future scope of this project involves incorporating machine learning techniques.

+By leveraging machine learning, we can develop a more robust and adaptive model for lane detection.
+This advanced approach can learn from a wide range of scenarios and improve its performance over time, providing more consistent and accurate lane detection results.
+Machine learning models, especially those based on deep learning, can handle complex patterns and variations in road scenes, making them well-suited for this task.